2017 Grant Recipients

 Dr. Yurcheshen’s current project with the ASMF is a Focused Project Award toward studying interrater reliability in diagnosing sleep apnea via telemedicine.
 He has designed a randomized controlled study looking at the accuracy of clinical impressions in virtual as compared to in-person evaluation.
 He is also studying patients’ experiences with telemedicine.

-2017 AADSM/AASM Foundation Dental Research Award Recipients
+2017 AADSM/AASM Foundation Dental Research Grant Recipients

 This research will use several interventions to increase adherence to oral appliance therapy in the treatment of obstructive sleep apnea.
 The interventions include information about sleep apnea and appliance wear shared with a spouse or significant other, text/email/phone reminders, periodic information about sleep apnea and its consequences, and communication about adherence with the primary care provider and sleep physician.
 Patient appliance wear will be monitored using sensors built into their oral appliances.